How Much Cell Phone Data Do I Need?

 We spend all day researching and writing about cell phone plans.
 While it’s up to you to decide what kind of plan you need, we’ve put together a list of our favorite mobile plans.
 Here are our recommendations for different kinds of data users.

 • Best plan for data hogs: If you just want the most high-speed data, period, then there’s one plan that really stands out.
-T-Mobile’s Magenta MAX plan has no data cap, boasts the fastest data speeds in the industry, and connects you to a big 5G network.
+T-Mobile’s Magenta MAX or Go5G Plus plans have no data caps, boast the fastest data speeds in the industry, and connect you to a big 5G network.
 But it will cost you a pretty penny.

-• Best plan for entertainment: If you want data for gaming and streaming video, then Verizon’s Play More unlimited data plan is an awesome option because it offers unlimited data and HD streaming.
+• Best plan for entertainment: If you want data for gaming and streaming video, then Verizon’s Unlimited Plus unlimited data plan is an awesome option because it offers unlimited data and HD streaming.

-• Best cheap unlimited data plan: If you don’t mind having your data slowed down occasionally, then Visible Wireless’s unlimited data plan is an incredible deal at just $40 a month (even cheaper if you add extra lines).
+• Best cheap unlimited data plan: If you don’t mind having your data slowed down occasionally, then Visible Wireless’s unlimited data plan is an incredible deal at just $45 a month.

 • Best plan for 4–15 GB of data: Mint Mobile is a smaller cell phone company (yes, it’s the one owned by Ryan Reynolds) that offers unbeatable deals on limited-data plans.